bharatrami/mixerp/README.md

 #Where Can I Get Support?
 Please create an account in [MixERP Forums](http://mixerp.org/forum) and post your questions there.
 We will be happy to help.

+#Where is getting started guide?
+The getting started guide can be found under the directory:

+* src/docs (WebForms)
+* src-beta2/docs (MVC)

+NB, we are moving to MVC in the next version.
+Till then, WebForms will be fully supported.

 ##Why Betas?